Offset (rapper): Career

 In August 2022, Offset announced his second studio album and released two new singles, "54321" and "Code" with Moneybagg Yo, along with the music video featuring model Bella Hadid.
 Shortly after the release of "54321", Offset filed a lawsuit against his record label Quality Control Music in a dispute over rights to his solo music.
 His legal team said that he "paid handsomely" for his solo artist rights following the negotiation last year, but now QC has allegedly attempted to claim his latest track as its own.

 In October 2022, disbandment of Migos became the subject of speculation based on reports that Offset had slept with Quavo's ex-girlfriend Saweetie.
 Following this, Quavo and Takeoff released a collaborative album titled Only Built for Infinity Links on October 7, 2022, without Offset's input despite no formal split.
 In an interview, Quavo stated that he would like to see his and Takeoff's career "as a duo".

 On November 1, 2022, Takeoff was shot dead at the 810 Billiards & Bowling in Houston, Texas.
 Following the murder of his cousin and groupmate, Offset delayed the release date of his upcoming album which was originally going to be released on November 11, 2022.

+On July 28, 2023, Offset released the single, "Jealousy" in collaboration with Cardi B, this single serves as the lead single off of his second studio album Set it Off, released October 13, 2023.
+The album was preceded with two more singles, "Fan" and "Worth It" featuring Don Toliver which was released a day before the album release.
+The album features guest appearances from Travis Scott, Future, Latto, Young Nudy among others.

+Offset announced on his Instagram in March 2025 that he would perform in Moscow, Russia, despite his label Motown (owned by Universal Music Group) suspending all operations in Russia following the Russian invasion of Ukraine.

+On June 20, 2025, Offset released the single "Bodies" in collaboration with JID, serving as the lead single for the album KIARI.
+On July 25, 2025, Offset released the single "Professional" for the album.
+On August 22, 2025, Offset released his third studio album, KIARI.
+The album features guest appearances from YoungBoy Never Broke Again, Gunna, John Legend, JID, Key Glock, Ty Dolla $ign, YFN Lucci and Teezo Touchdown.